An inside look at Masterton’s homeless shelter. PHOTO/JADE CVETKOV

 For her, the best day is when she can help someone homeless just have a safe place to relax, enjoy some home comforts, maybe watch a movie and doze.

 Although people who live rough tend to have a code of their own in terms of looking out for each other and respecting each other’s belongings and space, they find it hard to have faith in outsiders.

 Once trust is established, Donna’s hope is that they feel they have someone to turn to if they need help.

 What you do for the least of my brothers…

-The Rev Wendy Thornburrow was ordained as a priest in 2019 but she has always wanted to serve others, even as a 17-year old growing up in Havelock North.
+Reverend Wendy Thornburrow was ordained as a Priest in 2019 but she has always wanted to serve others, even as a young seventeen-year old growing up in Havelock North.